Rusape: Rusape Controversies

 Rusape Town Council has been accused of selling municipal properties without following proper tender processes.
 A Harare-based developer was awarded property rights under unclear circumstances, and tenants occupying the affected properties were given sudden eviction notices without prior consultation or relocation plans.

 The council justified these sales by citing financial distress and alleged bankruptcy; however, alternative solutions to protect affected tenants were not considered.
 On December 9, 2024, tenants were instructed to renew their leases, only for the council to cancel approximately 50 of these leases just ten days later.
 This abrupt reversal has caused widespread distress among local businesses and residents.

-Muungwe Royal Estate Concerns

-The Muungwe Royal Estate housing development has raised concerns due to its proximity to the flood-prone Rusape River.
-Critics argue that the estate’s location poses a risk to residents, yet the development has proceeded with minimal oversight.

-Former MP Themba Mliswa has publicly condemned the developers for misleading the public regarding his alleged involvement in the project.
-Additionally, reports indicate that some of the developers behind Muungwe Royal Estate have a history of fraudulent activities, leading to calls for stricter regulatory scrutiny.